 Focusing on what really matters

-During her diagnosis and treatment, Kathy maintained a positive attitude and concentrated on what mattered most to her: her family, her health, and taking care of the people she loves.
+During her diagnosis and treatment, Kathy maintained a positive attitude and concentrated on what mattered most to her: family, health and taking care of the people she loves.

 “Cancer really simplified many, many things.
-Within the bubble of self-isolation during the pandemic, there’s an even smaller bubble for me with cancer.
-For me, isolation was actually a very helpful thing because it forced me to simplify my life and focus on what’s most important,” said Kathy.
-“Of course no one wants cancer, but I realized there’s a gift with cancer — it just says, here right now, just take care of this.”
+Within the bubble of self-isolation during the pandemic, there was an even smaller bubble for me with cancer.
+For me, isolation was actually very helpful because it forced me to simplify my life and focus on what is most important,” said Kathy.
+“Of course no one wants cancer, but I realized there was a gift with it — it just says; here right now, just take care of this.”

-Disclaimer: This patient’s outcome is unique.
-The outcome of treatment for ovarian cancer will vary from person to person.
+The outcome of treatment for ovarian cancer varies from person to person.
 No individual results should be seen as typical.